U.S. Armed Forces Nuclear, Biological And Chemical Survival Manual (Paperback)

 North Korean nukes.
+Emerging epidemic and pandemic disease.
 Dirty bombs in train stations.
 Chemical warfare.
 Americans have more reasons than ever to be afraid.
 If a nuclear missile strikes, will you know what to do?
 If a nerve agent is released in your office building, will you know the best way to avoid harm?
 The U.S. Armed Forces Nuclear, Biological and Chemical Survival Manual gives you the information you need to survive a terrorist attack.
 It contains the best practices of all the United States' military services, adapted for the first time for civilian use.
 Experts agree that the threats posed by terrorists and enemy nations have never been graver.
 This handbook is the single most effective tool you can own to protect yourself and your family against the danger looming over our homeland.

 This manual will show you how to: